valhuber/sqlsvr-m1/readme.md

 #### Opens DB, but no tables, reflect fails

-`run.py` does open the database, but no tables and relect fails
+`run.py` does open the database, but no tables and reflect fails

 <figure><img src="https://github.com/valhuber/sqlsvr-m1/blob/main/images/no-tables.png?raw=true"></figure>